UniMath/agda-unimath/src/foundation/morphisms-arrows.lagda.md

         α₁       β₁
 ```

-Then the outer rectangle commutes by horizontal pasing of commuting squares of
+Then the outer rectangle commutes by horizontal pasting of commuting squares of
 maps.

 ```agda